 Clearlake is the largest populated area in Lake County.
-Over 50% of all juveniles supervised during the 2020-2021 fiscal year lived in this area, and crimes committed by minors has risen by 16% over the last fiscal year.
+Almost a third of all juveniles that have entered probation in the last two years live in this area.
 Many resources are allocated to this section of Lake County due to the population size and need.
 Clearlake is a constant focus area for the Juvenile Justice Council, working continuously to find resources to accommodate the needs of the minors and families that reside there.